-Children’s wellbeing must be a priority for the start of the new year.
+Children’s wellbeing must be a priority at this time.

-Following what has been at best a disrupted, and at worst a traumatic year, you may wish to start this new term with your class by engaging in a block of materials focussed on well-being.
-In this case, why not use our fabulously creative Wellbeing Units.
+Children will not be immune to the terrible news coming over our TV screens, newspapers and social media.
+Some children will already have only a precarious mental balance, and many more may find themselves anxious or uncertain.
+Why not take a break from high-pressure learning, and use our fabulously creative Wellbeing Units.
 Categorised under maths and English, these materials provide a rehearsal of key skills in each subject but within the context of a wide variety of creative arts, drama and music activities.

 Time spent on well-being is not wasted!
 It is axiomatic that a child who does not feel loved is ineducable, and a child who is mentally frail is in the same boat.
 This is no less true today than it was when Rousseau first stated it, some two hundred and fifty years ago.
 So, allowing children time to rehearse key skills in maths and English through the medium of the expressive arts is an ideal step on the path toward being ready to learn.